agentidea/katagraphos-api/CONTRIBUTING.md

 # The Collaboration Rules

-1. Please don't push to main branch, create a feature or bug branch, push that and open a pull request.
-Any direct pushes to main is possible, but discourged and subject to `deletion` via rollback.
+1. Please don't push to the `main branch`, please create your own a feature or bug-fix branch off of the main branch, then, push that and then create a `Pull Request` Any direct pushes to main is possible, but stronly discourged and subject to `deletion` via rollback.

-1. Feel free to Open and Issue to report bugs or add a feature request
+1. Feel free to use GitHub's Issue to for general comments, report bugs or add a feature request

 1. Use Issues to discuss Pull Request motivations, accolades or reasons why things were not merged into main